balaam/tiny_rogue/README.md

 *UnityEditor:* Version 2019.2.x
 I'm using 0b5 (e3a10156d6de).

-(and it's using Unity Tiny 0.15.3-preview but this should get setup automatically from you via the Package Manager).
+(and it's using Unity Tiny 0.15.3-preview but this should get setup automatically for you via the Package Manager).

 ## Running the Project